Best Antivirus Software Android Central 2020

 Best with ID Protection: Norton 360 with LifeLock

 Norton has been a staple in the antivirus industry for a very long time, so it isn't a surprise.
 It's listed among the best antivirus solutions.
 What makes Norton 360 invaluable is its partnership with LifeLock to help protect your identity.
 LifeLock keeps an eye on black markets and alerts you if your email address, birthdate, social security number, or even online account login credentials are illegally sold.
 It also looks at places not commonly associated with identity theft, such as medical and criminal records.
-If your identity is stolen, LifeLock will help you recover your identity including helping you contact the IRS and credit reporting agencies,
+If your identity is stolen, LifeLock will help you recover your identity, including helping you contact the IRS and credit reporting agencies,

 Norton 360 has safe browsing tools that tag malicious sites known to have links and phishing schemes hidden on them.
-Even after a site is taken down, visiting the URL sometimes will still trigger a malicious file to download.
+Even after a site is taken down, visiting the URL will sometimes trigger a malicious file to download.
 Norton is one of the few antivirus programs I tested that catches these threats.

 This antivirus software comes with a VPN to help hide your online identity, including your devices' IP address and location.
 This cuts down on targeted ads because it shields you from adware and tracers.
-Norton also has special banking tools to ensure your personal and financial information is extra secure as you bank and shop online.
+Norton also has special banking tools to ensure your personal and financial information is extra secure as your bank and shop online.
 For example, login credentials and credit card information are shielded from keyloggers.

 The biggest reason I don't use Norton is that it caused a very noticeable slowdown on all the personal devices I downloaded it to.
 This didn't happen during lab tests where there weren't as many programs or apps installed, but on home computers and cell phones, the drag was painfully slow.